one-data-model/language/sdf.md

 |odmInclude|array|no|Array of JSON Pointers to definitions to be included|N/A|

-- odmTypes odmProduct may define or include
+- odmProduct may define or include

 |odmType|
 |---|